Charles L. Tutt Sr.: Biography

 He was born February 14, 1864, in Philadelphia, as a son of a respected doctor, Charles Pendleton Tutt, and Rebecca (née Leaming).
 His father died of typhus when the boy was two years old.
 The Tutt ancestors had immigrated from England.
 One ancestor had served as Lord Mayor of London and another was a member of General George Washington's staff during the American Revolutionary War.

 Tutt attended the Protestant Episcopal Academy, where he met Spencer Penrose, nicknamed "Speck", and the two became friends.
 Both of their fathers had worked at the Children's Hospital.

 Penrose, one of six sons in a well-to-do Philadelphia family, attended Harvard University.
 Tutt's family struggled after his father's death, and the youth quit school at an early age.
 He began work as a clerk for the Pennsylvania Railroad to help support his family.

 He migrated west, landing in North Platte, Nebraska, where he lost $500 in a business venture.
 He moved to Black Forest, El Paso County, Colorado, where he bought a cattle ranch in 1884.
 In 1885, Tutt sold two cows to earn the return fare to Philadelphia.
-He married his fiancee Josephine Thayer on 29 December 1885, daughter of Martin Russell Thayer and his wife.
+He married his fiancée Josephine Thayer on 29 December 1885, daughter of Martin Russell Thayer and his wife.
 Her father was a jurist who had served in President Abraham Lincoln's administration.

 She returned with him to Colorado.
 A year after moving to the Black Forest ranch, Josephine convinced her husband to sell out and move to Colorado Springs to start a real estate and insurance business.
 Together they had four children, but three died young.
 Their son Charles L. Tutt Jr. (January 9, 1889 – November 1, 1961) was the only one to survive into adulthood.